-Teachers who completed their ITT between 1 May 2000 and 30 April 2001 (known as Cohort 1 teachers) are also required to pass the QTS numeracy skills test before completing an induction.
+Teachers who gained QTS in England between 1 May 2000 and 30 April 2001 are known as Cohort 1 teachers.
+Previously these teachers had to additionally pass the numeracy skills test before they could complete induction satisfactorily and be employed as a teacher in a relevant school.
+This requirement was removed on 25 June 2020.